shardus/website-docs.shardus.com/pages/docs/quickstart.md

 ## Network of nodes

 Create a local test network with multiple instances of your `index.js` server.
 In order to do that we need `shardus-cli` specifically design to do this.
-`shardus-cli` start a network containing multiple nodes by reading main `js` or `ts` entry described inside `package.json` in current directory.
+`shardus-cli` start a network containing multiple nodes by reading main `js` file specified inside `package.json` in current directory.

 ### Shardus cli
 <Callout emoji="💡" type="default">